feathers-studio/comptime.ts/ERRORS.md

 > Error occurred while creating a new Function.

-This typically happens when the extracted evaluation context contains syntax invalid inside a function.
+This typically happens when the extracted evaluation block contains syntax invalid inside a function.

 ### Solution

-The type-stripped evaluation context should have been printed along with the error.
+The type-stripped evaluation block should have been printed along with the error.
 Ensure the context is syntactically valid inside of an async function.

 ---